ashekhar311/osprojectroll49k18ge/README.md

 # osprojectroll49k18ge
-This is all about my project code of operating system.
+my project code of operating system. please see the file
+                    osroll_49.c